/wFUkS5cnMf3I8ysIPWzIXpTsuR7.jpg

 A Good Day to Die Hard

-- Yippee Ki-Yay Mother Russia
+- Yippee Ki-Yay Mother Russia.

 Iconoclastic, take-no-prisoners cop John McClane, finds himself for the first time on foreign soil after traveling to Moscow to help his wayward son Jack - unaware that Jack is really a highly-trained CIA operative out to stop a nuclear weapons heist.
 With the Russian underworld in pursuit, and battling a countdown to war, the two McClanes discover that their opposing methods make them unstoppable heroes.